Seven of the best Sussex vineyards

 Sussex is home to some of the UK’s best contemporary art galleries and museums, with a range of exciting exhibitions to see throughout the year.
 If you’re visiting Sussex soon, here are some of the biggest exhibitions now showing or coming soon at art museums from Chichester to Hastings.

-To accompany the Turner Prize exhibition, Eastbourne Alive has curated a series of major artworks across public spaces in Eastbourne by artists including Nathan Coley and Helen Cammock.
+Originally created to accompany the Turner Prize exhibition in 2024, Eastbourne Alive curated a series of major artworks across public spaces in Eastbourne, some of which are still on display today.
+Featured artists include Nathan Coley and Helen Cammock.
 Drawing on the resort’s original design from the mid-nineteenth century – laid out in long tree-lined boulevards marked by grand monuments and statues – this series of temporary public interventions explore the notion of a modern-day monument, investigating what these cultural markers might look like today and the sorts of events, objects or people they memorialise.
 Discover the works and artists here.

 Wine